r3dg0d/pspwn5/README.md

 # To-Do
-- Buy PS5, do not connect it to wifi.
+- Buy PS5 Disk-Edition, Model #: 101A, do not connect it to wifi.
 - [DO NOT UPDATE IT]
 - Disable PS5 updates, then Jailbreak
 - Install some pkg files